Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

-The differences between positions of RL and DG agents highlighted in previous sections allow RL agents to achieve higher performance with respect to terminal hedging error.
+The differences between positions of RL and DG agents allow RL agents to achieve higher performance with respect to terminal hedging error.
 This section investigates whether RL agents also retains good tracking performance before maturity.

-We analyze the time-$t$ tracking error $\xi_{t}^{(\tilde{\phi}_{\theta},\, l)}$ defined in Equation \eqref{eq:tracking_error} across all test set paths for different strategies throughout the hedging period.
+We analyze the time-$t$ tracking error $\xi_{t}^{\tilde{\phi}_{\theta}}$ defined in Equation \eqref{eq:tracking_error} across all test set paths throughout the hedging period.
 This comparison is conducted by evaluating three key metrics on each rebalancing day $t$: the average tracking error (ATE), root-mean squared tracking error (RMSTE), and semi root-mean squared tracking error (SRMSTE), given respectively by

-where $\xi_{t,i}^{(\tilde{\phi}_{\theta},\, l)}$ represents the time-$t$ tracking error of the $i$-th path in the test set.
+where $\xi_{t,i}^{\tilde{\phi}_{\theta}}$ represents the time-$t$ tracking error of the $i$-th path in the test set.

-\autoref{fig:tracking_error} presents the evolution of these metrics over the hedging period under two scenarios: Panel A without transaction costs and Panel B with transaction costs.
-Panel B accounts for multiple DG strategies, each corresponding to a different optimal threshold $l$.
+\autoref{fig:tracking_error} presents the evolution of these metrics over the hedging period under two scenarios: without transaction costs (Panel A) and with transaction costs (Panel B).
+Panel B accounts for multiple DG strategies, each corresponding to a different optimal no-trade threshold $\ell$.
 The results indicate that, regardless of transaction costs, both the standard and asymmetric tracking error metrics (columns 2 and 3 of \autoref{fig:tracking_error}) exhibit a monotonic upward trend for DG strategies.
-In contrast, RL strategies lead to curves that flatten out or even decrease through time demonstrating their ability to correct for past errors.
+In contrast, RL strategies lead to curves that flatten out or even decrease through time, demonstrating their ability to correct for past errors.
 Conversely, DG strategies are purely forward-looking, leading to the accumulation of unaddressed errors over time.